giard-alexandre/fullstack-ts-react-nest/README.md

 ### Config

 All applications require a config mechanism, for example, `SLACK_API_TOKEN`.
 Things that you don't want in your git history, you want a different environment to have different value (dev/staging/production).
-This repo uses the file `config.js` (not ts) to access all your app variables.
+This repo uses the file `config.ts` to access and setup all pre-nest init app variables.
 And a `.env` file to override variable in dev environment.
 This file is ignored from git.
+Once Nest is up and running, there is a [ConfigService](https://github.com/heuristicAL/fullstack-ts-react-nest/blob/master/server/src/config/config.service.ts) which can be injected on-demand.

 ---